 If you’ve ever visited your childhood home as an adult, you probably made one glaring observation: it was much smaller than you remembered.
 The fact is that you’re right.
 When you consider how big is the average backyard, it’s isn’t as large as it used to be.
-However, the factors behind these trends say more than you may think.
+However, the factors behind these trends in backyard size say more than you may think.

 However, that figure doesn’t tell the whole story.
 It also varies where you live.